mulesiddhi/Blog-Daily/README.md

 # Blog-Daily

-project made using MongoDb, Ejs and Express
+Simple Blog app made with the help of EJS, Express, and MongoDB